 Until I was a married woman, I had never tried turnips or turnip greens.
 We didn’t eat them much growing up.

-So I realize there are people out there that don’t know how to fix turnips or turnip greens to where they can actually enjoy them.
-Which is why I wanted to share some of the internet’s best recipes with you on how to prepare them.
+I realize there are people out there that don’t know how to fix turnips or turnip greens to where they can actually enjoy them.
+That is why I wanted to share some of the internet’s best recipes with you on how to prepare them.
 That way you’d have a solid recipe to turn to when trying to utilize your harvest.